google/android-fhir/README.md

 The Android FHIR SDK (the SDK) is an Android library for building offline-capable, mobile-first healthcare applications using [FHIR](https://www.hl7.org/fhir/) resources on Android.
 It supports a number of common mobile health use cases including:

-- FHIR Clinical Data Repository (manage FHIR resources natively and syncing with FHIR server)
+- patient registration
-- FHIR native data capture for case reporting (structured data capture specification)
+- case reporting
-- Client tracking and care coordination applications (custom applications leveraging the FHIR SDK back-end)
+- referral and care coordination
-- Native support for on-device clinical decision support (via use of CQL)
+- clinical decision support
-- Ability to run certain FHIR operations for generation of Care Plans and Indicators (for example)
+- ...

 The overall goal is to simplify the process of incorporating support for FHIR into new or existing mobile solutions and to accelerate the adoption of FHIR standards as part of broader interoperability efforts in Healthcare.